ncatlab/nlab-content/pages/4/1/7/0/714/content.md

 ## References
  {#References}

-The concept of $\dagger$-categories appears in the form of *strongly compact closed categories* in
+Motivated by the example of [[finite-dimensional Hilbert spaces]], the concept of $\dagger$-categories appears in the form of *strongly compact closed categories* in

 * {#AbramskyCoecke04} [[Samson Abramsky]], [[Bob Coecke]], around Prop.
 7.3 *A categorical semantics of quantum protocols*, Proceedings of the 19th IEEE conference on Logic in Computer Science (LiCS'04), IEEE Computer Science Press (2004) &lbrack;[arXiv:quant-ph/0402130](http://arxiv.org/abs/quant-ph/0402130)&rbrack;